Market-based Programming for WASH in Emergencies

 Training Application

-Interested applicants for the training in Abuja, Nigeria can submit their application using an online form, until the 12th of June 2022.
-Applications will be reviewed by the organizer and the Co-Leads of the GWC Technical Working Group.
+Interested applicants for the training can submit their application using an online form- Applications will be reviewed by the organizer and the Co-Leads of the GWC Technical Working Group.
 A maximum of 24 participants will be selected.
 Selection criteria include the following:

 • Experience in the field of WASH in humanitarian aid